-William Leiss will be Senior Scholar in Residence at Cornell University’s Society for the Humanities for the Fall Semester 2012.
+William Leiss was Senior Scholar in Residence at Cornell University’s Society for the Humanities in the Fall Semester of 2012.

 Tags182 advertising air india bioterrorism blood book communication complexity cornell debt democracy donation doom loop drilling environment euro europe failure fiction financial financial risk genetic engineering germany greece gutman herasaga Marcuse mosquito nature nuclear waste Nuclear Waste Management Organization oil philosophy political theory risk science shale gas standards technology terrorism turkey unreason utopian fiction waste